User GuidesAdding High-Level Ideas

 • Typed blocks — structured entries for Characters, Locations, and Objects with dedicated fields

-2. Open the Properties panel (right sidebar)
+2. Open the Library panel (left sidebar, Data tab)

 Block Types